 • Discuss mathematical concepts and work collaboratively to develop solutions to unfamiliar problems

-• Help develop proofs for the core concepts covered in the course
+• Participate in proving the core concepts covered in the course

 • Communicate mathematics orally in and in writing